charisschomba/YDownloader/README.md

 pip install -r requirements.txt

-to install the modules
+to install the libraries required

 ## On your terminal run:

-python YDownloader.py
+python YDownloader-Linux.py if your using linux

+or

+python YDownloader-Mac.py if your using MacOs

 ## How to use it.